-TIDAL vs Spotify: 6 Things You Need to Know in 2020
+TIDAL vs Spotify: Which is Better?

 Here are six things you need to know about the TIDAL music streaming service, including why there is a $19.99 a month option and how the TIDAL vs Spotify comparison shakes out as you look for a new streaming service.

-One of the reasons you may be checking out these two options is that your free trial of Apple Music expired or you simply want a new experience in the app or from the playlist curation standpoint.
+One of the reasons you may be checking out these two options is that your free music streaming trial expired or you simply want a new experience in the app or from the playlist curation standpoint.

 While originally a very expensive streaming service, TIDAL offers a $9.99 a month plan that is comparable to Spotify.
 This is in addition to luring consumers with exclusives and HD music videos without the high-end lossless Hi-Fi sound.